 Given my heavy reliance on KA, I was thrilled when

-how to make it work with the latest version of iPhoto.
+someone figured out how to make it work with the latest version of iPhoto.
 What follows is a more-thorough version of the explanation provided in the above link.
 Proceed at your own risk, of course, and make sure you’ve got a good backup of all your photos—just in case something goes horribly wrong, you wouldn’t want to lose all your images!
 You might also want to create a backup of iPhoto itself.
 Finally, the following assumes KA is already installed and working, albeit in its limited capacity.

 Make sure iPhoto isn’t running, and then open the Applications folder in the Finder.
 Control-click on the iPhoto application and choose Show Package Contents.
 When the Contents window opens, navigate through the following directories: NetServices -> Bundles -> KeywordAssistant.NetService -> Contents -> MacOS.
 Inside the MacOS folder, you’ll find KeywordAssistant.
 This is the actual binary code that makes the plug-in work.
 And we’re going to edit it…with a text editor, no less.
 Open your favorite pure text editor, such as TextEdit (in plain text mode) or my current fave,

 Smultron.
 Then drag and drop the KeywordAssitant file onto your editor’s Dock icon.
 (If the Dock won’t highlight when you drag over your editor’s icon, try holding down Command and Option to force the icon to “accept” the file.)

 When the file opens, it’s going to look like gibberish—binary data from programs doesn’t look all that useful in a text editor: